pedrorijo91/pedrorijo91.github.io/_posts/2026-02-01-principles.markdown

 These are nice guidelines on how to build your applications.
 Not hard rules, as there are always trade-offs for each decision, but usually they are still very valid.

-I want to quickly cover some of my favourites and why i found them super useful when working on real-life applications.
+I want to quickly cover some of my favourites and why I found them super useful when working on real-life applications.

 ### Principle of Least Surprise